 Cook in the Wild

-OK, so the ‘cauldron’ is a seasonal optional extra, but heading out mid-week for some wild-cooking turns a standard evening meal into an after-school adventure…… after all, you’d be cooking dinner anyway, and campfire cooking does liven things up a bit.
+Heading out for some wild cooking turns a standard evening meal into an after-school adventure…… after all, you’d be cooking dinner anyway, and outdoor cooking does liven things up a bit!

-- Pick your BBQ spot – head out into the garden, a local park, or just any favourite outdoor spot which isn’t too much of a trek away.
-If driving, choose somewhere with easy car access so you don’t have to carry stuff too far from the car.
+- Pick your cooking spot – head out into the garden, a local park, or just any favourite outdoor spot.

 - Coats, gloves, hats and head-torches for all